isomerpages/cris-corp/news-and-events/news/_posts/2023-11-14-post-Translating evidence based research data to transform public health at scale.md

 In this study, participants are randomly assigned into either control or intervention groups.
 The intervention involves a dietitian-led intensive weight management programme.

-Dr Guo, Senior Epidemiologist at SCRI is working closely with the study’s lead investigator, Associate Professor Tang Wern Ee, Senior Consultant at NHGP and her team.
+Guo Liang, Senior Epidemiologist at SCRI is working closely with the study’s lead investigator, Associate Professor Tang Wern Ee, Senior Consultant at NHGP and her team.

 “The focus for this trial is to intervene early in patients with diabetes and to achieve diabetes remission through weight management instead of simply using medications to control their blood sugar levels,” said A/Prof Tang.